 Customers should be able to evaluate that our software is implemented correctly, is resistant to attack vectors (known or unknown), is secure, and otherwise fulfills all of the customers' requirements.
-Open source software provides the level of transparency and assurance needed to prove that the behaviors of the system are as advertised.
+The code for the Storj network is open source software and provides the level of transparency and assurance needed to prove that the behaviors of the system are as advertised.